 And most importantly, tagging can have a direct impact on your ability to reach Facebook users that are not already your fans.
 This was confirmed by Facebook in 2014, when they said, “Now, when a Page tags another Page, we may show the post to some of the people who like or follow the tagged Page.”

-What are the risks of hotels using Facebook tagging?
+What are the risks of hotels and businesses using Facebook tagging?

 As with all posts, if your content is low quality or you are tagging pages that don’t really make sense to the content, then your actions can be seen as spammy by both users and Facebook.
 Since Facebook is continuously improving the algorithm to strike the right balance of content, you run the risk of decreasing your reach even further.